-- Alternatively, surface ocean currents can be provided by physics-based computational models which are solved on high-resolution meshes.
+Alternatively, surface ocean currents can be provided by physics-based computational models, which are solved on high-resolution meshes.
 These provide ocean circulation currents in space and time on the whole oceanic basin under study and, in order to be representative of the ocean state, they usually assimilate AVISO data and drifters and incorporate other important dynamics and measurements.
-Examples of these models are the Hybrid Coordinate Ocean Model (HYCOM), or the Operational Mareater glabel Ocean and femanet system (arrevided by FIL Constrained) - 10 Mercator global Ocean analysis and forecast system (provided by EU Copernicus).
-Typically these products provide high resolution space-time data sets but only in areas of interest to the countries funding the consortia providing simulations.
-In this study the focus is in the middle of the Indian Ocean, where only low resolution data is available. - This study is focused in the analysis of AVISO and HYCOM data predictions for the region and period of interest.
-Our analysis utilizes fundamental ideas coming from dynamical systems theory applied to Lagrangian transport, which provide sharper insights than the simple drifter tracking supplied by tools such as GNOME or SCUD.
+Examples of these models are the Hybrid Coordinate Ocean Model (HYCOM), or the Operational Mercator global Ocean Analysis and Forecast System (provided by EU Copernicus).
+Typically these products provide high-resolution space-time data sets but only in areas of interest to the countries funding the consortia providing simulations.
+In this study the focus is in the middle of the Indian Ocean, where only low-resolution data are available for the considered models.

+This study is focused in the analysis of AVISO and HY-COM data predictions for the region and period of interest.
+Our analysis utilizes fundamental ideas coming from dynamical systems theory applied to Lagrangian transport, which provide sharper insights than the simple drifter tracking supplied by tools such as General NOAA Operational Modeling Environment (GNOME) or SCUD.
 The approach taken by the rescue services as described in ATSB (2014a) seems to be closer to a simple drifter tracking approach, and no information is provided on the type of velocity fields used.

-Dynamical systems theory contributes to this problem by realizing Poincaré's idea of seeking geometrical structures in the phase portrait (for this problem, the ocean surface) that can be used to organize schematically regions corresponding to qualitatively different types of trajectories.
-These geometrical objects, the stable and unstable dividual trajectories with the dynamical barriers highlighted by the Lagrangian skeleton of the velocity field.

-25 manifolds of hyperbolic trajectories, also called Lagrangian structures, are expected to be robust with respect to slight perturbations of the velocity field.
-The main contribution from this perspective is the consideration that the analysis of individual trajectories may be misleading, and that the right approach to take is to observe the consistency of in-
+Dynamical systems theory contributes to this problem by realizing Poincaré's idea of seeking geometrical structures in the phase portrait (for this problem, the ocean surface) that can be used to schematically organize regions corresponding to qualitatively different types of trajectories.
+These geometrical objects, the stable and unstable manifolds of hyperbolic trajectories, also called Lagrangian structures, are expected to be robust with respect to slight perturbations of the velocity field.
+The main contribution from this perspective is the consideration that the analysis of individual trajectories may be misleading, and that the right approach to take is to observe the consistency of individual trajectories with the dynamical barriers highlighted by the Lagrangian skeleton of the velocity field.